MicrosoftDocs/windows-itpro-docs/windows/client-management/azure-active-directory-integration-with-mdm.md

 ## Report device compliance to Azure AD

 Once a device is enrolled with the MDM for management, organization policies configured by the IT administrator are enforced on the device.
-The device compliance with configured policies is evaluated by the MDM and then reported to Azure AD.
+MDM evaluates the device compliance with configured policies and then reports it to Azure AD.
 This section covers the Graph API call you can use to report a device compliance status to Azure AD.

 For a sample that illustrates how an MDM can obtain an access token using OAuth 2.0 client\_credentials grant type, see [Daemon\_CertificateCredential-DotNet](https://go.microsoft.com/fwlink/p/?LinkId=613822).